LEADTOOLS Medical 3D SDK Technology

 After adding cross sectional slices to the LEADTOOLS Medical 3D SDK engine, developers can switch between different volume types by simply setting a property to the desired volume type.
 The following 3D volumes types are supported by the LEADTOOLS Medical 3D SDK engine (click on volume type for screenshot):

-- MPR (Multi Planar Reformatting): MPR is a two-dimensional reformatted image that is reconstructed secondarily in arbitrary planes from the stack of 2D image data.
-In LEADTOLS, this will be rendered as 3 different orthogonal plane views of the 3D volume by default.
+MPR (Multi Planar Reformatting): MPR is a two-dimensional reformatted image that is reconstructed secondarily in arbitrary planes from the stack of 2D image data.
+In LEADTOOLS, this will be rendered as 3 different orthogonal plane views of the 3D volume by default.
 Users have the option to add up to three additional oblique planes.
-Additionally, there is an interaction between the position of the 2D and 3D orthogonal planes; so, scrolling in any of the 2D planes will be reflected in the corresponding 3D MPR plane and vice versa.
+Additionally, there is an interaction between the position of the 2D and 3D orthogonal planes, so scrolling in any of the 2D planes will be reflected in the corresponding 3D MPR plane and vice versa.

 MPR is regularly used for examining images of the spine to view the intervertebral discs which are difficult to see in 2D images.
 A 3D view makes it easier to see the position of one vertebra in relation to others.